Everything You Need to Know About Twitter Chats

 Oddly enough, finding a chat can be one of the more challenging aspects of this venture.
 The sources that list chats are typically populated by submissions from chat facilitators who don’t always remember to remove the chats when they stop hosting them.
-A few sources for finding chats are listed below, but if you find one you are interested in be sure to do a search for the hashtag in Twitter to confirm that it is still active.
+A couple sources for finding chats are below.
+If you find one you like, search the hashtag using Twitter to confirm that it’s still active.

 Another good way to find chats is by listening to your community.
 Look for chats that appear in the trending topics area or ask your followers what their favorites are.
 Most chat participants are more than happy to bring newbies into the fold.

-Twitter chats are typically promoted a few days before the event with information about the topic and the questions that will be discussed.
-Whenever possible, it is helpful to review the questions ahead of time and prepare your responses.
-The better chats tend to move very quickly.
-Preparing ahead of time will free you up to listen and engage during the actual event rather than worrying about how you should respond to a question.
+Twitter chats are usually promoted a few days before the event.
+The host will share the topic and a list of the discussion questions.
+Whenever possible, it’s helpful to review the questions ahead of time and prepare your responses.
+Popular chats tend to move quickly.
+Preparing ahead will free you up to listen and engage during the actual event rather than worrying about how you should respond to a question.

-Although you can follow a chat through the Twitter interface I find it helpful to use a tool that is designed specifically for this purpose.
+Although you can follow a chat through the Twitter interface, I find it challenging.
+Thankfully, there are tools that help.